SS Dzhurma: From April 1935 to September 1945

-When the steamer Джурма or Кулу entered Nagayev Bay and signaled the arrival, everybody in the city knew that a new stage of prisoners had arrived, with up to 7,000 people in the holds.
+When the steamer Dzhurma or Kulu entered Nagayev Bay and signaled the arrival, everybody in the city knew that a new stage of prisoners had arrived, with up to 7,000 people in the holds.
 A column of ragged, hungry, wearied people, who had undergone night interrogations, were led from the shore to the "transitka" (the local name of transit camp), under the escort of submachine gunners with dogs.
 From here stages of prisoners went to camps in Kolyma.

-A former captain of Djurma, who became a captain of the ship Dalstroi, was arrested in Magadan on November 6, 1937 when he was 43 years old.
+A former captain of Dzhurma, who became a captain of the ship Dalstroy, was arrested in Magadan on November 6, 1937, when he was 43 years old.
 After six months of inquiry, he confessed to espionage in favor of Japan and was shot.
-Many members of Dalstroi's ship's crew were shot also, so that "the traces were swept up".
+Many members of Dalstroy's ship's crew were shot also, so that "the traces were swept up".

-During 1937, the ship Djurma had 8 voyages to Nagayevo port and carried out 13,216 passengers and 42,442 tons of cargo.
+During 1937, the ship Dzhurma had 8 voyages to Nagayevo port and carried out 13,216 passengers and 42,442 tons of cargo.

 As a rule, marine navigation for the port in Nagaev Bay began in May and ended in December or earlier.
-In 1938, navigation was opened on May 18, when ships «Djurma» and «Dalstroi» (ex. «Ягода») wintered in Nagaev Bay sailed to Vladivostok, and ship «Кулу» sailed from Vladivostok to Bagaev Bayto.
+In 1938, navigation was opened on May 18, when ships Dzhurma and Dalstroy (ex.
+Yagoda) wintered in Nagaev Bay sailed to Vladivostok, and ship «Кулу» sailed from Vladivostok to Bagaev Bayto.
 1938 navigation was completed on 22 December 1938.th in the ice from the Cape of Chirikov to the berthing piers of the port were shot more powerful "Dalstroy".
 The winter transactions with a powerful tug or icebreaker assistance was not carried out in the Nagaev Bay until 1919 year.

-On August 27, 1939, a fire occurred in hold No 2 of the steamer Djurma, which proceeded from Vladivostok to Nagayev Bay with a stage of prisoners.
+On August 27, 1939, a fire occurred in hold No 2 of the steamer Dzhurma, which proceeded from Vladivostok to Nagayev Bay with a stage of prisoners.
 According to some sources, the burning of fuels and lubricants was caused by the prisoners, who wanted the ship to be diverted to the nearest port for repairs, and to escape from there.
 The Soviet newspaper «Советская Колыма» («Soviet Kolyma») wrote on September 29, 1939: